jeffdh5/local_news_viz/README.md

 along with the relevance score of a specific query term.
 The main use-case for this interface is testing various article geo-coding algorithms for accuracy.

-Project dependencies:\n
+Project dependencies:
-1) Express
+1. Express

 Installation Instructions:
-1) Install node.js.
+1. Install node.js.
 A guide is included in the notes section of this Readme.
-2) cd into project directory.
+2. cd into project directory.
-3) Type in "npm install" in console.
+3. Type in "npm install" in console.
-4) If you have not already set up a database on Parse.com:
+4. If you have not already set up a database on Parse.com:
 	-Create an application on Parse, and create a new class called "articles".
 You can modify this later by modifying parse_database_name in settings.js.